sahirv/Focus/README.md

 # Focus

-A chrome extension that allows you to hide the Facebook News Feed.
+A chrome extension that lets you hide the Facebook News Feed.

 ![Screen Shot](Img/ss.png)